resonatehq/docs/docs/getting-started/quickstart.md

   http://localhost:3000/purchase
 ```

 Play around with providing different values for both the user and song id.
 Notice that multiple requests with the same ids will not result in duplicated charges.
-This is because the identity of a purchase is defined by the value provided to `run` and, in contrast to a regular function call, outlives a single execution.
+This is because the identity of a purchase is defined by the value provided to `run` that, in contrast to a regular function call, outlives a single execution.

 By default, Resonate uses a volatile promise store that stores promises in memory.
-See [how to initialize with a durable store](/sdks/typescript#initialize-with-durable-store) for details on how to connect to the Resonate server.
+See [durable mode](/sdks/typescript#durable-mode) for details on how to connect to the Resonate server.